On-premise Vs Cloud-based Call Centers: The similarities & differences

 Zendesk is one of the most extensive and approachable cloud-based call center solutions.
 It is also award-winning customer service software that has provided a well-good experience to its customers.

-It’s embedded in the ticketing system, making customers happy through text, mobile, phone, email, live chat, social media makes one of the best solutions in the call center business.
+It’s embedded in the ticketing system, making customers happy through text, mobile, phone, email, live chat, and social media making it one of the best solutions in the call center business.

 Zendesk is easy to use with ticket opening capabilities and can be customizable.
 It sends personal alerts to your emails if a ticket is about to breach SLA and its GUI gives a hit of user-friendly, clean, and organized manner.

 Furthermore, Zendesk is quite expensive, can’t track down the progress of the ticket easily, and not very good support.